Educational Articles About Islam, May 2007

 Why does God use angels?
 He is All-Powerful, so why does he need servants?
 I once theorized that angels could be seen as manifestations of Him, but then I realized that such a thought probably borders on henotheism, which I assume is inappropriate for Islamic beliefs.

 Chapter 42, Verse 51 states: "It is not fitting for a man that God should speak to him except by inspiration, or from behind a veil, or by sending a messenger to reveal, with God's permission, what God wills: for He is Most High, Most Wise."
 Thus, a major answer to your question is that God has used angels as mediums between Him and humans.
 People cannot endure direct communication with God.
 Their limited characteristics do not allow them to do so.
-Angels can appear before people as if they are people themselves.
+Thus, the angel Jibril (Gabriel), peace to him, used to be sent as a medium between Allah and His Messengers.
+He would inspire God's revelations to them.
+Angels also appeared (and can appear) before people, as if they are people themselves.

 God also has created angels to praise and obey Him in all what He instructs them to do.
 It is His will to be worshipped in return for the life given to his creations.

 With regard to henotheism (shirk), God Almighty has said that He is willing to forgive all sins except taking partners with Him.
 He is the only God in the universe.
 There are no other Gods beside Him.
-There is nothing like Him.
-He was never born and He has never given birth to anyone.
+There is nothing equal to Him.
+He was never born and He has never given birth to anyone (Chapter 112: 1-4).

 * Dr. Hassan El-Najjar teaches sociology and anthropology at a north Georgia college.
 Chris Hatcher was one of his students.